mild-blue/about/README.md

 # About

 Information about us, our projects that will be presented anywhere.
-Mostly in JSON format.
+Mostly in JSON format..

 ## Social links settings
 Format: